sandialabs/pv-atlas/website/source/chapter/cell-eqe-influence.rst

 wavelength-dependent cell-level EQE variation and increased energy losses is observed.
-PV module degradation is typically nonuniform across a module's constituent cells, and different degradation modes can impact different wavelength regimes of the device EQE [X] [X].
+PV module degradation is typically nonuniform across a module's constituent cells, and different degradation modes can impact different wavelength regimes of the device EQE :cite:`wang2020influence` :cite:`yamaguchi2017degradation`.
 Therefore, future studies should consider how nonuniform degradation and different degradation mechanisms may influence intramodule EQE variation and thus the energy losses reported in this work.